DavidJKTofan/cf-woo-serverless-api/README.md

 # Serverless API

+**Disclaimer:** This project is intended for educational purposes only and was originally developed approximately in the year 2022.

 Followed this tutorial: [Build a Serverless API with Cloudflare Workers](https://egghead.io/lessons/cloudflare-introduction-to-build-a-serverless-api-with-cloudflare-workers)

 The API data is saved at `src/resources_store.ts`.